metamn/beat/code/pages/web-trends-september-2016/web-trends-september-2016.md

 ## Scroll hijacking

 The best we can have &mdash; yet no support from browser vendors.
-Customizing website scrolling should be feature of the browser not something banned.
+Customizing website scrolling should be a feature of the browser not something banned.

 Right now it is very difficult to make it work across devices, so *kudos* to all who executed well.